The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 1837–1900: The Equestrian Foundation

 1837: Thierry Hermès establishes the house as a harness and saddlery workshop in Paris.
-The company serves European nobility, crafting bespoke equestrian equipment with exceptional attention to detail.
+The company serves European nobility, crafting bespoke equestrian equipment.

 1900: Introduction of the Haut à Courroies (HAC) — Hermès' first bag.
 Designed for riders to carry saddles and boots.
 This tall bag with long handles becomes the architectural ancestor of both the Birkin and Kelly.
 The HAC remains in production today as the rarest Birkin variant.